-Those Left Behind is an examination into the individual lives of my family members, specifically my Grandmother’s children, to see what bonds keep us together as well as drive us to separate.
-My Grandmother, Michal Louise Carney, was at the center of all our lives.
+Those Left Behind is my journey to understand the grief of my family members and I, after the death of my grandmother, their mother.
+I question what bonds keep us together as well as drive us to separate.
+My grandmother, Michal Louise Carney, was at the center of all our lives.
 She still is the center.
 Her death has shifted the dynamics of my family, one that I took for granted.
 It has changed how often we see each other, for how long, where, and in what context, and it has shifted the amount of effort it takes to get everyone together.
 Our connection has been fractured.

 I hope this project can be a healing component for me and my family, and the viewer can find similarities within their own family and life and find a deeper appreciation for their relationships.